jglrxavpok/jet-live/README.md

 # [jet-live](https://github.com/ddovod/jet-live)

-Important: starting from macOS 10.14 the approach used in the library doesn't work anymore, looks like Apple have restricted some of the low level routines.
-On Linux at least on Ubuntu 20.04 it still works fine.

 **jet-live** is a library for c++ "hot code reloading".
-It works on linux and modern macOS (10.12+ I guess) on 64 bit systems powered by cpu with x86-64 instruction set.
-Apart from reloading of functions it is able to keep apps' static and global state unchanged after code was reload (please refer to "How it works" for what is it and why it is important).
+It works on modern linux (x86_64) and macOS (arm) systems.
+Apart from reloading of functions it is able to keep apps static and global state unchanged after code was reload (please refer to "How it works" for what is it and why it is important).
-Tested on Ubuntu 18.04 with clang 6.0.1/7.0.1, lld-7, gcc 6.4.0/7.3.0, GNU ld 2.30, cmake 3.10.2, ninja 1.8.2, make 4.1 and macOS 10.13.6 with Xcode 8.3.3, cmake 3.8.2, make 3.81.
+Please see github actions for more details about supported and tested environments.

 **Important:** this library doesn't force you to organize your code in some special way (like in [RCCPP](https://github.com/RuntimeCompiledCPlusPlus/RuntimeCompiledCPlusPlus) or [cr](https://github.com/fungos/cr)), you don't need to separate reloadable code into some shared library, **jet-live** should work with any project in the least intrusive way.

 If you need something similar for windows, please try [blink](https://github.com/crosire/blink), I have no plans to support windows.

 ### Prerequisites
-You need `c++11` compliant compiler.
-Also there're several dependencies which are bundled in, most of them are header-only or single h/cpp pair library.
+You need `c++17` compliant compiler.
+Also there're several dependencies which are bundled in.
 Please refer to the `lib` directory for details.

 ### Getting started
 This library is best suited for projects based on cmake and make or ninja build systems, defaults are fine-tuned for these tools.
 The CMakeLists.txt will add `set(CMAKE_EXPORT_COMPILE_COMMANDS ON)` option for `compile_commands.json` and alter compiler and linker flags.
 This is important and not avoidable.
 For details please see CMakeLists.txt. if you use ninja, add `-d keepdepfile` ninja flag when running ninja, this is needed to track dependencies between source and header files